 You can pull each of these images from their

 registry location using the image's name and Coder version:

 To access Coder, you'll need an ingress controller; you can use nginx-ingress-controller, or you can use your own.

 The following images are optional, though you're welcome to take advantage of Coder's versions instead of building your own:

 When building images for your workspaces that rely on a custom certificate authority, be sure to follow the docs for adding certificates to images.

 Tag and push all of the images that you've downloaded in the previous step to

-your internal registry; this registry must be accessible from your
+your internal registry; this registry must be accessible from your air-gapped

-air-gapped environment.
+workspace.
 For example, to push

 docker tag coderenvs/coder-service:<version> my-registry.com/coderenvs/coder-service:<version> docker push my-registry.com/coderenvs/coder-service:<version>